Eternal Warrior: Valiant Comics 1992–1996

 In 210 BC, Gilad fights General Cheng.
-Though the villain dies, they reincarnate repeatedly throughout history, having many faces and lives, always recalling their past lives, always pursuing evil.
+Though the villain dies, he reincarnates repeatedly throughout history, having many faces and lives, always recalling past lives, always pursuing evil.
 This person of many identities becomes Gilad's "Immortal Enemy."
 In every incarnation, the Immortal Enemy's eyes remain the same: one green and one brown.
 In 1695, Gilad fights alongside William III against the Immortal Enemy, who at this time is known as Victor II.
 Gilad kills him on the battlefield (although historically, Victor II died in bed in 1730) but the villain's soul then inhabits Gilad's own baby son who is born the next day.
 Over two decades later, Gilad kills his adult son, recognizing him as his foe, "the Reincarnator."

 Gilad occasionally reunites with his brothers Aram and Ivar, and the three of them even inspire the story of The Three Musketeers.
 Over time, Aram finds Gilad too coldhearted and ruthless, worrying the man considers his own judgment to have greater authority than others.
 Eventually, Aram takes on the name Armstrong, later becoming the guardian and assistant of a young man named Obadiah Archer.

 In the 20th century, Gilad becomes friends with the new Geomancer, a young man named Geoff.
 He makes an enemy of mob assassin Angelo Mortalli but then helps the man after Angelo loses his memory and is transformed into the warrior Bloodshot.
 Gilad decides not to hold a grudge, saying that Mortalli metaphorically "died" when Bloodshot was "born."
 During the Unity crisis, Gilad meets a version of himself who lives in the 41st century and battles evil alongside the last Rai warrior and Magnus, Robot Fighter.